Koha-Community/kohadocs/en/source/12_opac.rst

 search results screen you will see an input box below each result and a 'Tag' option at the top of the screen.

-Tagging Options on Results
 |image988|

 To add a tag to one item, type the tabs (separated by commas) in the 'New tag' box and click 'Add'.
 You will be presented with a confirmation of your tags being added.

-Tags Added on Results
 |image989|

 From the results you can also tag items in bulk by clicking the